karkir0003/BoneawareAI/README.md

-# BoneawareAI
+# Boneaware-AI
-Bone Abnormality Detection with Deep Learning
+BoneAware AI is a Bone Abnormality Classification Model - Final Project for CS 7643